drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Ethane

-The potential energy for the rotation of the carbon-carbon bond in ethane is presented here as a function of the torsion angle.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/ethane-e582f96b'><i class='fa fa-play' aria-hidden='true'></i></button>The potential energy for the rotation of the carbon-carbon bond in ethane is presented here as a function of the torsion angle.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/1_1_0_1.gif){: loading=lazy }